 Deferral applications should be submitted by Friday, Week 5 of term 4.
-Please submit a deferral application which can be found in the On-course applications section of Student Self-Service (linked to here).
+Please submit a deferral application which can be found in the On-course applications section of Student Self-Service (in My Student Record).
 Please note, the maximum number of terms for which deferral of Transfer may be approved is two terms (normally one term at a time).